hoprnet/hoprnet/docs/hopr-documentation/community/saentis-testnet/getting-started.md

 Otherwise, please proceed to the [**CoverBot**](coverbot.md) section.

 {% hint style="danger" %}
 We're working on allowing withdrawals from your HOPR node, but for now you should consider the xDAI you send to your node irretrievable.
 We don't recommend sending more than the minimum xDAI to your node.
-Having more will not affect your score or the rate at which you receive xHOPR.
+Having more will not affect your score or the rate at which you receive HOPR.
 {% endhint %}